yoniblum/ENG4000-Team-A-F/docs/gate4-systemhealthreporting/systemhealthreporting.md

 **Figure6 shows the final build of the Alpha Release- data collected, processed and stored into a generic data-store on the Cloud.
 This spreadsheet is live.
 Please feel to scroll :)**

 ### 3) Data Presented Real-time
-Building on top of result #2 above, I am able to embed indvidual visuals (that update realtime) into a webpage.
+Building on top of result #2 above, I am able to embed individual visuals (that update realtime) into a webpage.
 This feature is key because it will be used in the creation of a more complex, but simple-to-use website.

 <object data="https://docs.google.com/spreadsheets/d/e/2PACX-1vTOtlUA6_ut3XFsuj0FlkWg8S-ZV8Y1agQ2JxbpRSM8WFk134k7edO6xV-e-v02GFxi0yZMvwdY2nlV/pubchart?oid=2105202285&amp;format=interactive" width="576" height="356" seamless frameborder="0" scrolling="no"></object>
 **Figure7 illustrates the System Status with respect to Time.
 This figure updates automatically as new database records are added.**